How to Keep Your Cool During Exam Week

 After the article you read last exam week on how to stay focused you might think you are fully armed.
 But that is not all there is to it.
 As Seneca rhetorically asked some 2000 years ago, “what is the good of having silence throughout the neighbourhood if one’s emotions are in turmoil?”
 You need more than a steady focus.
 You need to master the mental game too.
 Here are six tips to get you through exam week with a steady mind.

-1. Control what you can
+1. Control what you can (and leave the rest as is)

 “In life our first job is this, to divide and distinguish things into two categories: externals I cannot control, but the choices I make with regard to them I do control.
 Where will I find good and bad?
 In me, in my choices.” -Epictetus, philosopher and former slave

 When we set out to study, there are so many things that consume our energy.
 We have to bike through the cold to get to UCG, only to find there are no serene places left to get to work.
 There is too much material and it's unclear what we need to learn.
 The exam is scheduled too early.
 You might not want an exam at all.
 Well, tough luck.
 You don’t have a say in this (although, at UCG you never know).
 Exactly those things that we have no control over annoy us.
 Don't let it.
 Control what you can: your effort, your decisions, your attitude.
 Work with what you're given and make the best of it.
 It will make the actual studying a lot easier.
 Put your energy where you can make an impact.
-As the serenity prayer, popularised by Alcoholics Anonymous, goes:
+As the serenity prayer goes (which was popularised by Alcoholics Anonymous):

 Grant me the serenity to accept the things I cannot change